decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 We’re off to a great start, but we didn’t need to go to all that trouble with our folder collection if we weren’t going to take it one step farther: let’s make a flexible, component-based page builder!

-First, we need to define our components in the Netlify CMS config file:
+First, we need to define our components in the Decap CMS config file:

 <figure>
   <figcaption>_admin/config.yml</figcaption>